boldbi/bold-bi-docs/docs/working-with-data-sources/working-with-bold-etl/data-connectors/zendesk-chart.md

 ```
 </td>
-        <td>This mode fetches data from the date column mentioned in replication_key from the start date as mentioned in replication_value.
-Once it is scheduled, replication_value is updated automatically from the imported data.</td>
+        <td>This mode fetches data from the date column mentioned in the replication key from the start date as mentioned in the replication value.
+Once it is scheduled, the replication value is updated based on the interval_type and interval_value from the imported data.
+For ex  set interval_type as 'year' and intervalue value as '1'.In first schedule, will fetch the record from Jan 1, 2000 to Dec 31, 2000.
+In next schedule, will fetch the record from Jan 1, 2001 to Dec 31, 2001 and so on.</td>
     </tr>
 </table>

 ### Examples:
-### INCREMENTAL:
+#### INCREMENTAL:

 ```yaml
 version: 1